dan-fritchman/Thesis/content.md

 ## How Hdl21 Works

 Hdl21's primary goal is to provide the root-level concepts that circuit designers know and think in terms of, in the most accessible programming context available.
 This principally manifests as a user-facing *hdl data model*, comprised of the core hardware elements - `Module`, `Signal`, `Instance`, `Bundle`, and the like - plus their behaviors and interactions.
 Many programs will benefit from operating directly on Hdl21's data model.
-A prominent example will be highlighted in Chapter (FIXME: the PnR chapter).
+A prominent example will be highlighted in Chapter 10.
 However Hdl21 does not endeavor to reproduce the entirety of the EDA software field in terms of its data model.
 Many elements are more recent inventions, borrowed from other high-level hardware programming libraries, or invented anew in Hdl21 itself.
 Nor does Hdl21 have access to the internals of many invaluable EDA programs, most of which are commerical and closed-source, to translate its content into their own.
 To be useful, Hdl21's designer-centric data model must therefore be transformable into existing data formats supported by existing EDA tools.

 These transformations occur in nested layers of several steps.
 A key component is the VLSIR data model and its surrounding software suite.
 The `vlsir.circuit` schema-package defines VLSIR's circuit data model.
 VLSIR's model is intentionally low-level, similar to that of structural Verilog.